Berlin-Spandau station: Regional services

+Rapid transit

 U-Bahn station

 The Rathaus Spandau U-Bahn station is the western terminus of line U7 the Berlin U-Bahn.
 It was opened on 1 October 1984.
 Although the station is very close to Spandau S-Bahn station, it has kept its name.
 The buses of Berliner Verkehrsbetriebe always show the destination as S+U Rathaus Spandau, although the S-Bahn station is only signed as Spandau.